Preheat the oven and a large baking tray to 180°C/350°F/gas 4.

-1. Preheat the oven and a large baking tray to 180C/gas 4.
 Start by making the pastry.
-Sift the flour and xanthan gum into a food processor, add the margarine, vegetable shortening and salt and pulse until the mixture resembles breadcrumbs.
+Sift the flour and xanthan gum into a food processor, add the margarine, vegetable shortening and a pinch of sea salt, and pulse until the mixture resembles breadcrumbs.
 If you don’t have a food processor, place the ingredients in a large mixing bowl and cut together with the flat of a knife.

-Shape the pastry into a ball and place between 2 large sheets of cling film, then roll it out into a circle slightly larger than the tart tin and no thinner than 3mm.
-Peel off the uppermost sheet of cling film and carefully flip the pastry into a deep 23cm tart tin.
-Peel away the remaining cling film and gently press the pastry into the sides of the tin, filling in any cracks with pastry and patting it flat with your fingertips.
+Shape the pastry into a ball and place between 2 large sheets of clingfilm, then roll it out into a circle slightly larger than the tart tin and no thinner than 3mm.
+Peel off the uppermost sheet of clingfilm and carefully flip the pastry into a deep 23cm tart tin.
+Peel away the remaining clingfilm and gently press the pastry into the sides of the tin, filling in any cracks with pastry and patting it flat with your fingertips.
 Trim the edges and set aside.

-6. Heat the olive oil in a heavy based frying pan until hot, add the onions and cook gently over a low heat until softened.
-Add the carrots, garlic, thyme and mushrooms and fry gently until softened and all of the liquid from the mushrooms has been absorbed – around 10 minutes.
+Heat 2 tablespoons of olive oil in a heavy-based frying pan until hot, add the onions and cook gently over a low heat until softened.
+Add the carrots, garlic, thyme and mushrooms, and fry gently until softened and all of the liquid from the mushrooms has been absorbed – around 10 minutes.

 Remove the tart from the oven, cover loosely in foil to retain its heat and set aside.
-Move the potatoes to the top shelf of the oven and increase the temperature to 220C/gas 7.
-Continue roasting the potatoes for a further 25–30 minutes until golden and crisp.
+Move the potatoes to the top shelf of the oven and increase the temperature to 220°C/425°F/gas 7.
+Continue roasting the potatoes for a further 25 to 30 minutes until golden and crisp.